 Morphology-Inspired Word Segmentation for Neural Machine Translation

-Jānis Zuters a, , Gus Strazds a, , and Viktorija Ļeonovaa,
+Jānis Zuters a, , Gus Strazds a, and Viktorija Ļeonovaa

 a University of Latvia, Raina blvd.
 19, LV-1586 Riga, Latvia

 Abstract.
 This paper proposes the Prefix-Root-Postfix-Encoding (PRPE) algorithm, which performs close-to-morphological segmentation of words as part of text pre-processing in machine translation.
 PRPE is a cross-language algorithm requiring only minor tweaking to adapt it for any particular language, a property which makes it potentially useful for morphologically rich languages with no morphological analysers available.
 As a key part of the proposed algorithm we introduce the ‘Root alignment’ principle to extract potential sub-words from a corpus, as well as a special technique for constructing words from potential sub-words.
-In addition, we supplemented the algorithm with a specific processing for named-entities based on transliteration.
+In addition, we supplemented the algorithm with specific processing for named-entities based on transliteration.
 We conducted experiments with two different neural machine translation systems, training them on parallel corpora for English-Latvian and Latvian-English translation.
 Evaluation of translation quality showed improvements in BLEU scores when the data were pre-processed using the proposed algorithm, compared to a couple of baseline word segmentation algorithms.
 Although we were able to demonstrate improvements in both translation directions and for both NMT systems, they were relatively minor, and our experiments show that machine translation with inflected languages remains challenging, especially with translation direction towards a highly inflected language.

-Keywords: Neural machine translation, Word segmentation, Named-entity processing.
+Keywords: Neural machine translation, Word segmentation, Named-entity processing

 Introduction

 During the last years, neural machine translation (NMT) has without a doubt become a de-facto standard for machine translation.
-However, it is not without a fault — up to the current moment, the translation quality strongly varies depending on the language pairs in question.
-This is in no small part due to different language features, as well as the availability of data — morphologically rich languages, especially the ones with relatively small volume of parallel training data available, present a significant challenge for NMT training due to data sparseness [1].
+However, it is not without fault — translation quality currently strongly varies depending on the language pairs in question.
+This is in no small part due to different language features, as well as the availability of good training data — morphologically rich languages, especially those with relatively little parallel training data available, present significant challenges for NMT training due to data sparseness [1].

-Often, various means of pre-processing are employed in order to overcome data sparsity caused by the inflectedness of a language.
-One of the most common techniques is splitting words into segments (or sub-words) so the amount of unique input tokens would be reduced.
-This works as follows: morphologically rich languages contain a high number of lexicographically unique tokens as those include multiple inflected forms for each individual word.
-Splitting them into segments allows representing them as combinations constructed from a much shorter vocabulary of sub-word tokens, which allows for the subsequent reduction of the data sparseness.
-This essentially complies with the main notion of NMT where the text units – characters, sub-words or words – are transducted on a sequence-to-sequence basis.
-In this process, system perceives and process these units as indivisible tokens.
-The intended outcome of the segmentation in for the system to learn to generate correct output sequences, that is, correctly inflected word forms, for the input sequences independently of whether or not such sequences were present in training data.
-This can be achieved by the good segmentation into sub-word tokens – i.e. such, where the words forms completely absent from training data can nevertheless be represented as a sequence of sub-word tokens from the vocabulary derived from training data.
+Often, various means of pre-processing are employed in order to address data sparsity caused by the inflectedness of a language.
+One of the most common techniques is splitting words into segments (or sub-words) to reduce the number of unique input tokens.
+This works as follows: morphologically rich languages contain a high number of lexicographically unique tokens, since each inflected form encountered for each word counts as a distinct token.
+Splitting these into segments allows representing them as combinations constructed from a much smaller vocabulary of sub-word tokens, thus reducing the data sparseness.
+This fits well with the main notion of NMT, where the text units – characters, sub-words or words – are transduced on a sequence-to-sequence basis.
+In this process, system perceives and processes these units as indivisible tokens.
+The intended outcome of the segmentation is for the system to learn to generate correct output sequences, that is, correctly inflected word forms for input sequences, independently of whether or not such sequences were present in the training data.
+This can be achieved by good segmentation into sub-word tokens – i.e. where words forms completely absent from the training data can nevertheless be represented as a sequence of sub-word tokens from the token vocabulary derived from the training data.